jeweledtech/agentic-framework/README.md

+# JeweledTech-Desktop
-# JeweledTech Agentic OS: Your Business-in-a-Box
+An Agentic OS: Your Business-in-a-Box

 Build, automate, and scale your entire company with a digital workforce.
 JeweledTech's Agentic OS is an open-source framework for scaffolding a complete enterprise, from sales and marketing to product development and back-office operations, and a complete security as a service department using a hierarchy of collaborative AI agents.